Here's what to wear for year-round cold water swimming in the sea or lakes, plus top tips on getting started and staying warm

 If you click on a product link then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 Though I have a shortie wetsuit I rarely wear it.
 If the water’s cold enough for a wetsuit, I prefer a 5/4 mm one (5mm neoprene on the body and 4mm on the arms).
-My O’Neil wetsuit has lasted me over a decade now and though some of the tape is coming away from the seams it’s still going strong.
-There’s a men’s version too.
+My O’Neill wetsuit has lasted me over a decade now and though some of the tape is coming away from the seams it’s still going strong.
+My friend bought one at the same time and is still wearing hers.
+A wetsuit might be an expensive outlay, but it can last for years.
+There’s a men’s version of this O’Neill wetsuit too.

 My kids wear their Decathlon winter wetsuits from spring to autumn for dinghy sailing and swimming, though note that Decathlon’s sizing is a tad on the small size, so I’d suggest going up an age-group or clothing size.
 Children get cold quickly so choose the thickest wetsuit you can afford.

 In the summer (and occasionally in the winter) I go in ‘skins’ (swimsuit).
 However, in spring and late autumn I often wear my tri suit – sometimes called a ‘triathlon’ or ‘open water swimming’ wetsuit.
 I’ve had the excellent Nabaiji Open Water Swimming wetsuit for a couple of years now and it’s still in good condition.